-The Agreements with Republic of Hungary and Republic of Bulgaria on cross-border police cooperation were signed and are awaiting ratification by the Romanian Parliament.
+The provisions of bilateral Agreements with Republic of Hungary of 21.10.2008 and with the Republic of Bulgaria of 19.05.2009 on cross-border police cooperation mentioned under point IV.2.

 The provisions of both agreements concern the general and special forms of cooperation, information exchange and data protection.